garrandall/popular-music-data/tracks/you-can-get-it-all-bow-wow-johnta-austin.md

 I would never be true (be true)
 You think that anything I say is straight gang (straight gang) And to me your just another new name (new name)
-But what im tryna tell you for every man theres a woman that'll make him change (him change) And I believe you the one that'll make me (make me) But any time I try to show you you shake me (shake me) I know I make it real hard for you to take me serious But baby girl I am (I am)
+But what I'm tryna tell you for every man theres a woman that'll make him change (him change) And I believe you the one that'll make me (make me) But any time I try to show you you shake me (shake me) I know I make it real hard for you to take me serious But baby girl I am (I am)
 And I aint stoppin right here, I'ma keep going
-And im gonna make sure everyday that you keep knowing Whether if I have to send you flowers
+And I'm gonna make sure everyday that you keep knowing Whether if I have to send you flowers
 Or talk to you on the celle-phone for few hours
 Im yellin like..